 The complexity and heightened scrutiny surrounding executive compensation arrangements and employee benefits plans and their assets continue to grow.
-Proskauer’s Employee Benefits, Executive Compensation & ERISA Litigation Practice Center is at the forefront of addressing the unfolding legal and business developments affecting these arrangements and plans, and is formulating innovative, practical and proactive legal strategies.
+Proskauer’s Employee Benefits & Executive Compensation Group is at the forefront of addressing the unfolding legal and business developments affecting these arrangements and plans, and is formulating innovative, practical and proactive legal strategies.

 The depth of our group, both in number of lawyers and years of experience, enables us to represent clients with experienced professionals at the appropriate level while controlling costs and minimizing response time.
 This ability to provide prompt, high-quality advice to our clients and communicate even the most technical and complex legal concepts in an intelligible and pragmatic manner is a hallmark of our practice.

-Unusual among employee benefits practices at major law firms in the U.S. — and, indeed, the world — our Practice Center integrates the extensive resources of Proskauer’s employee benefits, ERISA, executive compensation, public and private investment funds, tax and litigation lawyers.
-Our counsel enables clients to manage their benefit plans and investments in a prudent manner, while avoiding costly — and embarrassing — multibillion-dollar, lengthy litigations, government agency audits and investigations, and scrutiny by the media and other outside parties.
+Unusual among employee benefits practices at major law firms in the U.S., our Practice Center integrates the extensive resources of Proskauer’s employee benefits, ERISA, executive compensation, public and private investment funds, tax and litigation lawyers.
+Our counsel enables clients to manage their benefit plans and investments in a prudent manner, while avoiding costly multibillion-dollar, lengthy litigations, government agency audits and investigations, and scrutiny by the media and other outside parties.

 Our benefits clientele include many of the most prominent local, national and international businesses, as well as public employers, cultural and philanthropic institutions and other not-for-profit entities and public interest groups.
 We represent hundreds of single-employer, multi-employer and collectively bargained pension plans, welfare benefit and other plans that cover a total of well over one million participants with aggregate asset bases exceeding $100 billion.
 These include pension, profit-sharing, annuity, 401(k), employee stock ownership, stock bonus, stock option, phantom stock, tax-sheltered annuity and thrift plans.
 We also represent various group life insurance, medical, hospitalization, dental, optical, vacation, broad-based severance, legal, training, cafeteria, Voluntary Employees’ Beneficiary Association, and other health and welfare and fringe benefit plans.